tengstrand/lein-polylith/readme.md

      from each project.clj file.
 That list is compared with the dependencies in environments/development/project.clj and missing libraries are added.

-  2. Make sure that the library versions for all components and bases are in sync with the library versions in environments/development/project.clj.
+  2. Makes sure that the library versions for all components and bases are in sync with the library versions in environments/development/project.clj.

-  3. Make sure that each system has a library list that reflects the sum of all libraries of its components and bases.
+  3. Makes sure that each system has a library list that reflects the sum of all libraries of its components and bases.

+  4. Adds missing components to systems if possible/needed.
+     This can be performed only if each interface belongs to exact one component, otherwise an error message is displayed.

   lein polylith sync FLAG
     FLAG = all  -> performs step 1-3.